ewenexpuesto/Detection_and_tracking_of_interest_points_in_an_image_sequence/Report.md

 ### Difference between bilinear and nearest neighbour resampling

 Substracting the bilinear-rescaled image from the nearest-neighbour-resampled image can outline the borders.
-See for proof : https://github.com/ewenexpuesto/Image-manipulation-and-filters-with-C/blob/main/final_project/images/Lenna_color_difference.ppm
+See for [proof](https://github.com/ewenexpuesto/Image-manipulation-and-filters-with-C/blob/main/final_project/images/Lenna_color_difference.ppm)

 But it is less efficient than Gaussian difference